Broadway “Spiderman” Delayed Again

 “But the production is not cursed,” said Ms. Toopluy, “we have great expectations it will be a major hit and a huge financial success.”
 She then mysteriously burst into flames.
 She shouted, “this interview is over.”

-2 responses to “Broadway “Spiderman” Delayed Again”
+2 thoughts on “Broadway “Spiderman” Delayed Again”

-My uncle Lou, who knows a guy who knows a guy in Howard Beach says this all has something to do with union contracts, pension funds, and bags of cash.
+1. My uncle Lou, who knows a guy who knows a guy in Howard Beach says this all has something to do with union contracts, pension funds, and bags of cash.
 Don’t tell anybody I told you this.

-Mum’s the word, singing bird.
+2. Mum’s the word, singing bird.

 I don’t know nothin’ from nothin’ but I do know people will pay good cash money to see other people fall from the sky.